-- Abide by all team, department, college, and NJCAA guidelines and rules. - Abide by all rules imposed during practice, competition, and game travel. - Follow a nutrition and exercise program as recommended by your coach. - Take proper care of all equipment and return it in good condition.
-All assigned equipment must be turned in at the conclusion of the sports season.
-Any athlete not returning equipment will have transcripts placed on hold, consistent with IECC policy, until equipment is returned or payment for replacement of the equipment is received in the athletic office. - Treat all players, officials, spectators, and coaches with respect and courtesy. - When representing your college and athletic program, dress and act in an appropriate manner.
+- Abide by all team, department, IECC/campus, and NJCAA guidelines and rules. - Abide by all rules imposed during practice, competition, and game travel. - Follow a nutrition and exercise program as recommended by your coach. - Take proper care of all equipment and return it in good condition.
+All assigned equipment must be turned in at the conclusion of the sports season to avoid incurring a replacement charge. - Treat all players, officials, spectators, and coaches with respect and courtesy. - When representing IECC and your campus athletic program, dress and act in an appropriate manner.